artefactual/archivematica-docs/getting-started/overview/dashboard.rst

 4. Microservices and Jobs
 -----------------------------

-Archivematica's processing is performed through a number of :ref:`this page here
+Archivematica's processing is performed through a number of:ref:`microservices
 <microservices>`.
 Microservices are provided by a combination of Archivematica
 Python scripts and one or more of the free, open-source `external software tools`_ bundled in the Archivematica system.

-These microservice are broken down  into a number of jobs, which users can see by clicking on the microservice to expand.
+These microservices are broken down into a number of jobs, which users can see by clicking on the microservice to expand.
 Clicking on the gear icon within a job will open a new browser tab showing the tasks performed for that particular job.